vaibhav-shrivastava200804/VBeatZ-Music-app-/README.md

 1. Clone the repository to your local machine
 2. Open the project folder in your preferred code editor
 3. Run live-server in the terminal to start the development server
-4. Open your web browser and navigate to http://localhost:8080

 Contributing: